tom-schisler/Mimo-Collection/README.md

 ##Setup

 Whoa, hold the phone.
 You want me to install all this @)(&$(&*!%)) you cray-g.
-Well, to make you feel better about the universe as a fuzzy moth, I'll go over why you need each one. !
+Well, to make you feel better about the universe as a fuzzy moth, I'll go over why you need each one.
+Ruby!
 BAM!
 You need that to compile SASS.
 SASS!
 BOOM!
 You need SASS FO SASS.
 Node && Node Modules!
 POW!
 You need these to run gulp tasks.

 1. Install ruby (if ruby is not natively installed on your machine: windows homies hollaaa)
   * http://rubyinstaller.org/